Physical Therapy and Wellness, PLLC

 6) What are out of network benefits and can I get reimbursed for physical therapy?

 Each insurance policy is different, please call and ask if your plan has "out of network" benefits for physical therapy.
 Use the "benefits checklist" (link below) when you call to ensure you ask the right questions.
+Many of our clients have received reimbursement from their out of network benefits!

 7) Do I need a referral from my doctor?
 Can it be from any medical provider?